MighTguY/covigency/README.md

 # covigency
 Covigency Chrome plugin app

+## Please do read the instructions

+Note
-Pin code search is in progress, Please use State and District, in case you want to revine the center nearby, You can select prefereed centers.
+- Pin code search is in progress, Please use State and District, in case you want to revine the center nearby, You can select prefereed centers.
+-  Once you login refresh your page to activate it.
 # How to Install

 The extension has been submitted to Google Chrome Developer Dashboard, But It can take time.